Human Appeal: Projects

 Human Appeal published a report Risking Death to Give Birth: The consequences of conflict on the health needs of women and girls in Syria on 9 years of the Syrian conflict.

 In January 2022, Human Appeal joined with the US humanitarian organisation Globus Relief to undertake healthcare projects in northwest Syria and Iraq.

 In April 2022, Human Appeal worked with Globus Relief to deliver civilian shelters, together with medical supplies worth £1.5 million, to Ukraine, following the Russian invasion of Ukraine.
 The temporary shelters are to be operated by the Ukrainian Muslim Women's League, a local NGO.

 Working from Gaziantep, Turkey after the 2023 Turkey–Syria earthquake, Human Appeal provided medical aid, water and 30,000 meals.
 Human Appeal's own Al Imaan Hospital in Syria was damaged by the earthquake, but was able to continue to function.

+In 2025, the group helped with relief efforts following the deadly 2025 Myanmar earthquake.

+The charity made a feature-length documentary film, Pot of Gold, in partnership with Chief Productions, about its work with beekeepers in Kashmir, Pakistan.
+The film was awarded "Best Documentary Feature" at the 10th Manchester Film Festival in March 2025.

 Alleged extremist ties

-Human Appeal was included as a Hamas front in a 1996 CIA report on charitable organizations that finance terror.
-In 2003, the FBI said Human Appeal had a "close relationship" with Hamas.
-The US state department, in leaked cables from 2003, also associated Human Appeal with Hamas and said that "members of its field offices in Bosnia, Kosovo, and Chechnya had connections to al-Qaeda associates".
-In 2012, after the counter-extremism unit in the Department of Education intervened, they were banned from an event at a Manchester school.
+Human Appeal International, a UAE-based organisation which is related to the British Human Appeal according to the Telegraph had ties with extremists.
+It was included as a Hamas front in a 1996 CIA report on charitable organizations that finance terror.
+In 2003, the FBI said Human Appeal International had a "close relationship" with Hamas.
+The US state department, in leaked cables from 2003, also associated Human Appeal International with Hamas and said that "members of its field offices in Bosnia, Kosovo, and Chechnya had connections to al-Qaeda associates".

+In 2012, after the counter-extremism unit in the Department of Education intervened, the UK-based Human Appeal International were banned from an event at a Manchester school.
 They co-hosted an event in July 2011 event at Brent Town Hall in north London with Hamas supporters.
 The name and address of the charity were posted on the Union of Good's official website as a member.

 In 2008, Israel listed Human Appeal International as a banned association due to links with Union of Good and alleged fundraising for Hamas.
 The Nine Eleven Finding Answers Foundation said Human Appeal, along with other British Muslim charities, was an early participant in the Union of Good, an international network designated a terrorist organisation by the US in 2008.
 The UK Charity Commission interviewed spoke to involved charities in 2009, confirmed with them they were not members, and closed its investigation.

 Alleged links to the funding of terrorism made by the Jewish Chronicle in 2012 were withdrawn and an apology was issued in May 2013 after the allegations were deemed untrue and damages paid.